Second periodic review of Westminster constituencies

-The Second Periodic Review of Westminster constituencies was undertaken between 1965 and 1969 by the four Boundary Commissions for England, Scotland, Wales and Northern Ireland for the United Kingdom Parliament as provided by the House of Commons (Redistribution of Seats) Act 1949 and amended by House of Commons (Redistribution of Seats) Act 1958.
+The second periodic review of Westminster constituencies was undertaken between 1965 and 1969 by the four boundary commissions for England, Scotland, Wales and Northern Ireland for the United Kingdom Parliament as provided by the House of Commons (Redistribution of Seats) Act 1949 and amended by House of Commons (Redistribution of Seats) Act 1958.
 The changes to the constituencies were approved in 1970 and took effect at the February 1974 United Kingdom general election.

 Review and approval process

-Under the House of Commons (Redistribution of Seats) Act 1958, the four Boundary Commissions were required to review the boundaries of parliamentary constituencies in their respective countries every 10 to 15 years.
-The Commissions commenced their reports in 1965 and completed them in 1969.
+Under the House of Commons (Redistribution of Seats) Act 1958, the four boundary commissions were required to review the boundaries of parliamentary constituencies in their respective countries every 10 to 15 years.
+The commissions commenced their reports in 1965 and completed them in 1969.
 Although the final recommendations were laid before Parliament (1968-69 Cmnd.
 4084-4087), the Labour Government did not put them forward for approval before calling an election which was held in June 1970.
-After the election, the new Conservative Government put the proposals forward and they were approved by Parliament on 11 November 1970 through the following Statutory Instruments:
+Following the election, the new Conservative Government put the proposals forward and they were approved by Parliament on 11 November 1970 through the following Statutory Instruments: